SCBI-ForestGEO/Dendrobands/Rscripts/README.md

 ## survey_forms

 This folder has codes to create the forms used in biannual and intraannual surveys, plus forms used for replacing dendrobands and replacing dead trees.
+- the code to produce survey maps is also found here

 ## z_archive_2018